Supporting New Zealand small businesses for 5 years.

 Not every lender will have options available to cover your needs.
 Conversely, some may have higher minimums than what you can reasonably borrow.

 The other factor is how you structure the loan term.
+The repayment period will affect your overall repayment timeline and financial planning.
 To repay the loan, you need to work it into your budget and decide how long you can bear that expense.
+It is important to choose a repayment plan that aligns with your business’s cash flow.

 Lastly, you’ll need to decide whether you need a lump sum or a line of credit.
 They will have different long term implications.